Chicken Bone Broth Recipe

 Recipe Nutrition Facts

-In terms of sodium: you are in control of how much salt you put in it, but for this recipe, I recommend about a teaspoon of high-quality pink Himalayan sea salt.
+In terms of sodium: You are in control of how much salt you put in it, but for this recipe, we recommend about a teaspoon of high-quality sea salt.

 There are several variations on making chicken broth (including instant pot chicken bone broth, chicken feet bone broth or a whole chicken bone broth recipe).
-As I indicate in this recipe, you can use various chicken parts, or you can use an entire chicken.
-Either way, I would not reduce the cooking time.
+You can use various chicken parts, or you can use an entire chicken carcass.

 How to Make Chicken Bone Broth